eloff/sqldefender/hugo-sqldefender/content/faq/index.md

         them as a service without contributing back.
 There are a few projects like Linux that are notable exceptions, but by and large they’re the exceptions to the rule.
 For every one success there are tens of thousands of projects that languish neglected in obscurity because the creators can’t quit their day job.
 The difficulty in monetizing open-source has deprived the software ecosystem of better maintained and higher quality software and we're all poorer for it.
-However, we're still comitted to the freedom at the core of the open-source philosophy.
-Our license allows the same freedoms as a permissive open-source license, except you need a paid license based on your query volume, and you can't sublicense or offer it directly as a service without permission.
+We still provide the source code to ensure you can read it to cover short-comings in the documentation, fix bugs, or make changes for your specific use case.

         #### What about the (A)GPL?